 The Back and Spine Center brings together medical specialists from a wide range of clinical areas that can take a team approach to treating patients with back or neck pain.
 Depending on the diagnosis, your individualized treatment plan may include non-surgical treatment from our physical therapy, pain management or interventional radiology departments and/or a consultation with a back and spine surgeon from Marshall University's Joan C. Edwards School of Medicine.

-Ahmet "Ozzie" Ozturk, MD, and Joseph DeLapa, MD, physicians at the Cabell Huntington Hospital Pain Management Center, have provided relief from acute and chronic pain for nearly 20 years and offer many special techniques to relieve back and neck pain.
+Ahmet "Ozzie" Ozturk, MD, and Ghassan T. Moufarrege, MD, physicians at the Cabell Huntington Hospital Pain Management Center (link!), have provided relief from acute and chronic pain for nearly 20 years and offer many special techniques to relieve back and neck pain.
 Pain management services include:

-The comprehensive surgical care that patients from the Back and Spine Center receive is provided by a skilled team of specialists from the Marshall University Joan C. Edwards School of Medicine that includes neurosurgeons and a specially trained orthopedic back and spine surgeon who is trained to treat adults and children.
+The comprehensive surgical care that patients from the Back and Spine Center receive is provided by a skilled team of specialists from the Marshall University Joan C. Edwards School of Medicine that includes neurosurgeons and a specially trained orthopedic back and spine surgeon who is experienced in treating adults and children.
 These specialists are able to pinpoint the causes of patients' back and neck pain and then deliver exactly the right level of care.
 Dr. Anthony Alberico, director of the Back and Spine Center, said the program is proven to speed up evaluation and care for patients.

 "This is a valuable service that gives patients access to a wide range of specialists in back and spine disorders," Dr. Alberico said.
 "We are committed to a comprehensive, multidisciplinary approach to back and spine care, as well as providing an easy-to-use method for reaching staff and being evaluated."

-"We want people who are suffering this pain to know they will have someone to talk to about their treatments and needs," Neal said.
+"We want people who are suffering back and spine pain to know they will have someone to talk to about their treatments and needs," Neal said.
 "We have everything they need right here on the Cabell Huntington Hospital campus, and patients have someone who will follow their care throughout.
 Those are important features to make this easy to use."